fluxcd/pkg/git/signature/testdata/gpg_signatures/README.md

    - RSA (2048 and 4096 bits)
    - ECC/ECDSA (NIST P-256, P-384, P-521)
    - Brainpool curves (P-256, P-384, P-512)
-   - EdDSA (Ed25519, Ed448)
+   - EdDSA (Ed25519)

-   **Note:** Some key types (like Ed448) require GnuPG 2.3 or higher.
-The script will report any failures and continue with successfully generated keys.
+   **Note:** currently it is not possible to use gnupg generate ed448 keys to validate signed commits with backends which implemented RFC9580: https://github.com/ProtonMail/go-crypto/issues/300

 2. **Public Keys**:
    - Individual public key files for each key type